 Nightmare Alley takes a similar approach.
 Sexual attraction is mostly communicated in little glances and touches, scenes fading as couples kiss.
 Stan communicates many of his feelings – how being a performer makes him feel superior, his tendency to put himself first – in mini-monologues, generally to Zeena or Molly.
 When Stan pulls a mind-reading trick on a sheriff, the scene plays out like a monologue in a Tennessee Williams play.
 Religious undertones (isn’t it blasphemy to pretend to have supernatural powers?) implied in the novel take center stage when Molly argues with Stan about whether God will punish him for pretending he has powers.

 These scenes work, but may be the movie’s weakness: it’s a very talky movie.
 The Big Sleep overcame this problem by adding juicy undertones to the dialogue.
 The Lady from Shanghai had plenty of dialogue, but the editing moves everything at a frenetic pace so that you don’t notice how much talking is going on.
-Nightmare Alley is more measured, compelling but stiffer.
+Nightmare Alley is more measured, compelling yet a bit stiff.

 Perhaps the best movie to compare Nightmare Alley to is Double Indemnity (1944).
 Schrader argued that this film – well-known leads playing against type, in a story so controversial for the time that it wasn’t clear the movie could be released – shifted film noir into its second phase.
 Like Tyrone Power, Fred MacMurray was best-known for playing heroic characters, and took a big chance by playing something darker.
 Double Indemnity finds its own ways to blunt the edges: it’s the story of an adulterous couple planning to kill the husband, but the passion is mostly communicated through dialogue and subtle looks.
 The entire story is narrated by MacMurray’s character Walter Neff confessing his crimes into a dictaphone, which makes it clear that he survives until the end.
 Despite these limits, Double Indemnity makes the darkness palpable and is always engaging.